From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Observations and Analysis

-Additionally, we observed that existing LLMs-based models commonly suffer from underfitting due to a relatively small number of Encoder-Decoder parameters.
-We compared SOTA LLM-based models, such as OFA~\cite{zhou2023one} and TimeLLM~\cite{jin2023time}, with the SOTA linear model TSMixer~\cite{ekambaram2023tsmixer} and the CNN-based model ModernTCN~\cite{luo2024moderntcn}.
-These models were trained and tested on public datasets of varying sizes, and their relative errors against PatchTST were measured, as shown in Figure~\ref{f:under fitting}.
+Additionally, we observed that existing LLM-based models commonly suffer from underfitting due to a relatively small number of Tokenizer-Detokenizer parameters.
+We compared LLM-based models, such as OFA~\cite{zhou2023one} and TimeLLM~\cite{jin2023time}, with the linear model TSMixer~\cite{ekambaram2023tsmixer} and the CNN-based model ModernTCN~\cite{luo2024moderntcn}.
+These models were trained and tested on public datasets of varying sizes, and their relative errors against PatchTST were measured, as shown in Figure~\ref{f:under_fitting}.
 For small datasets, OFA's relative error compared to PatchTST is lower.
-However, as dataset size increases, the relative error of LLM-based models grows significantly.
+However, as the dataset size increases, the relative error of LLM-based models grows significantly.
 In contrast, TSMixer and ModernTCN do not exhibit this trend.
-This implies that in small datasets, existing LLM-based models rely more on the trainable parameters of the Encoder and Decoder rather than effectively leveraging the pre-trained knowledge of the LLM.
-Detailed proofs supporting these observations are provided in the appendix~\ref{sec:appendix_3}.
-Given these findings, we believe it is essential to use zero-shot and few-shot tests to accurately assess the potential of LLMs for time series forecasting.
+This implies that in small datasets, existing LLM-based models rely more on the trainable parameters of the Tokenizer and Detokenizer rather than effectively leveraging the pre-trained knowledge of the LLM.
+These trends are further supported by a theoretical rationale in Appendix~\ref{sec:appendix_3}, which draws from established generalization theories for deep models.
+Given these findings, we believe zero-shot and few-shot evaluations are essential for decoupling the Tokenizer and Detokenizer from over-adapting to training data and accurately assessing the intrinsic capabilities of LLMs in time series forecasting.

-We also argue that existing evaluations of zero-shot and few-shot performance for LLM-based time series prediction have limitations, mainly because the Encoder and Decoder are not trained in an unbiased manner.
-Current experiments focus on small, publicly available datasets.
-For zero-shot testing, researchers typically train the Patch Encoder and Decoder while freezing the LLM Backbone on one dataset, with some studies also fine-tuning the LLM Backbone.
-The model is then tested on another small dataset.
-For few-shot testing, researchers pre-train the Encoder and Decoder on a small dataset and subsequently fine-tune the Patch Encoder and Decoder or a subset of parameters using 5\% to 10\% of the target dataset's training data before evaluation.